-A hundred miles outside of Atlanta, forgotten antebellum homes dot the landscape throughout Hancock County.
+A hundred miles outside of Atlanta, forgotten antebellum homes dot the landscape throughout Hancock County, Georgia.
 However, there is one estate where the former owner is buried in the backyard.
-This sizeable two-story plantation was initially built by a prominent cotton farmer sometime between 1917 and 1919.
-The original owner sold the house in the 1930s to another family who ran a local mercantile store.
+This sizeable two-story farmhouse was initially built by a prominent cotton farmer sometime between 1917 and 1919.
+The original owner sold the house in the 1930s to another family who ran a nearby mercantile store.
 They lived in the house for decades as an extended family.
 A family wedding reception was held in the home in 1939.
 The house was last renovated sometime in the 1950s before being sold to Dr. John McCown.

 By 1960, Hancock County had become one of the poorest counties in the United States.
 Regardless of federal changes, segregation of all sorts continued throughout the South.
 Although African-Americans made up 90% of the county’s population, none held any political office in the county.

 John McCown, a 33-year-old civil rights activist, moved to the area and purchased the home in 1967.
 As executive director of the Georgia Council on Human Relations, McCown initially came to Hancock County to assist in black voter registration.
 McCown realized through his involvement in local politics that white county leaders would consistently vote against improvements when the issues at hand involved or benefited the black community.
 He decided that the community needed to be more involved in the local political process, and there needed to be a black majority on the county commission.

 Despite his best attempts, John McCown was perceived as an outsider by a majority of the white community.
 They felt that since he was not from the area, he did not understand how things functioned in the county — many of the county’s political deals were made behind closed doors.
 McCown’s direct nature of public intimidation and exposure generated a sense of fear among the white community.